 Our financial results are dependent upon the number of patrons that we attract to our properties and the amounts those guests spend per visit.
 While we provide credit at some of our casinos where permitted by gaming regulations, most of our revenues are cash-based, through customers wagering with cash or paying for non-gaming services with cash or credit cards.
 Our revenues are primarily derived from slot machines, but also include other gaming activities, including table games, keno and sports betting.
 In addition, we derive a significant amount of revenue from our hotels and our food and beverage outlets.
-We also derive revenues from our golf course and ferry boat service at Rising Star, our recreational vehicle parks ("RV parks") owned at Rising Star and managed at Silver Slipper, and retail outlets and entertainment.
+We also derive revenues from our golf course and ferry boat service at Rising Star, our RV parks owned at Rising Star and managed at Silver Slipper, and retail outlets and entertainment.
+We often provide hotel rooms, food and beverages, entertainment, ferry usage, and golf privileges to customers on a complimentary basis; the value of such services is included as revenue in those categories, offset by contra-revenue in the casino revenue category.
+As a result, the casino revenues in our financial statements reflect patron gaming wins and losses, reduced by the retail value of complimentary services, the value of free play provided to customers, the value of points earned by casino customers that can be redeemed for services or free play, and adjustments for certain progressive jackpots offered by the Company.

 We set minimum and maximum betting limits for our slot machines and table games based on market conditions, customer demand and other factors.
 Our gaming revenues are derived from a broad base of guests that includes both high- and low-stakes players.
 At Silver Slipper, our sports book operations are in partnership with a company specializing in race and sports betting.
-At both Rising Star and Bronco Billy's, we have contracted with other companies to operate our on-site and online sports wagering skins under their own brands in exchange for a percentage of revenues, as defined, subject to annual minimum amounts.
-Our operating results may also be affected by, among other things, overall economic conditions affecting the disposable income of our guests, weather conditions affecting access to our properties, achieving and maintaining cost efficiencies, taxation and other regulatory changes, and competitive factors, including but not limited to, additions and improvements to the competitive supply of gaming facilities, as well as pandemics, epidemics, widespread health emergencies, or outbreaks of infectious diseases such as the coronavirus.
+At Rising Star, Bronco Billy's, and American Place, we have contracted with other companies to operate our online sports wagering skins under their own brands in exchange for a percentage of revenues, as defined, subject to annual minimum amounts.
+Our operating results may also be affected by, among other things, overall economic conditions affecting the disposable income of our guests, weather conditions affecting access to our properties, achieving and maintaining cost efficiencies, taxation and other regulatory changes, and competitive factors, including but not limited to, additions and improvements to the competitive supply of gaming facilities, as well as pandemics and similar widespread health emergencies.